danielulelu/danielulelu/README.md

 - 👋 Hi, I’m @danielulelu
-- 👀 I’m interested in Web & Fullstack Development
+- 👀 I’m interested in Web3 & Fullstack Development.
 - 🌱 I’m currently learning backend development to fully integrate to full stack developer.
+My repositories are a mixture of of creativity, fixed bugs and well done commits.
+Let us dive on the future together and accomplish exceptional applications.
-- 💞️ I’m looking to collaborate on both frontend and backend projects to learn more and up my skill set.
+- 💞️ Always working on a project
 - 📫 How to reach me:
 - Email: danielulelu@gmail.com